carlosmartinezvillar/obesity-sentinel-downloader/README.md

 Products are downloaded via S3 from ESA's Dataspace ecosystem, which requires access keys.
 Instructions on how to do this can be found [here](https://documentation.dataspace.copernicus.eu/APIs/S3.html).

 By default `rclone` will read the credentials set in `/root/.config/rclone/rclone.conf`.
-If you're using this file to set up the credentials, then the settings for your remote called `esa` should look like this:
+If you're using this file to set up the credentials, then you can set the settings for your remote (called `esa`) to this:

 ```
 [esa]